 - At the beginning of your maze: If you want to introduce yourself or your maze to testers by writing a longer description, you can add a Context Screen before they begin with the missions and questions.

 - Introduce a part of your maze: If your maze is composed of several parts (e.g. mission + questions or parts of different interfaces) you can add a Context Screen before the part begins to explain what’s about to happen.

 - Before missions: If you want to explain the concept of a prototype test or a website test to testers and what they’ll have to do in a few moments, you can use a Context Screen for that.
 This could be helpful with novice testers.

 - At the end of the maze: If you want to relay important information to testers before the Thank You Screen, you can add a Context Screen at the end.

 - Open your draft maze, or create a new one.

-- In the blocks list, click Add block, then select a Multiple Choice block from the drop-down.
+- In the blocks list, click Add block, then select the Context Screen block from the drop-down.

-- Type your Question.
+- Type your Message.
 Optionally, add extra details in the Notes.

 You can see how this block will appear to testers on the right-side Preview panel.